 What is cirrhosis and portal hypertension?

 Cirrhosis is a form of liver disease.
 It occurs when cells in your liver become damaged and your body can’t repair them.
 As the liver cells die, scar tissue forms.
 A buildup of scar tissue prevents proper blood flow.
-A normal liver is able to filter wastes and poisons to get them out of your body.
+A normal liver is able to filter wastes and toxins to get them out of your body.
 If scar tissue keeps blood from flowing through your liver, it can’t get filtered.
-This causes poisons and wastes to build up in your body.
+This causes toxins and wastes to build up in your body.

 Portal hypertension is a leading side effect of cirrhosis.
-Your body carries blood to your liver through a major blood vessel called the portal vein.
+Your body carries blood to your liver through a large blood vessel called the portal vein.
 Cirrhosis slows your blood flow and puts stress on the portal vein.
 This causes high blood pressure known as portal hypertension.

 Symptoms of cirrhosis

 Cirrhosis is a condition that happens over time.
 You may not have any symptoms in the early stages.
-Contact your doctor if you begin to notice the following symptoms or signs.
+Contact your doctor if you begin to notice the following symptoms or signs:

 - Loss of appetite.

 - Unplanned weight loss.